PigeonProtocolConsortium/pigeon-spec/message_format.md

 ```

 A signature starts with the word `signature` followed by a space.
-After that, the body (including the trailing `\n`) is signed using the author's ED25519 key.
+After that, the body and header (including the trailing `\n`) are signed using the author's ED25519 key.
 The signature is encoded with Crockford base 32.
 An empty carriage return is added after the signature line.